Boys Who Hurt (Forbidden Iceland Book Five) by Eva Björg Aegisdóttir.

 In the latest cracking instalment of the brilliant Forbidden Iceland series, Eva Björg Aegisdóttir takes us back to the small town of Akranes, where everybody knows everything about their neighbours... or do they?
 Beginning with a chilling prologue that hints at dark sins from the past, this beautifully contrived mystery unfurls from multiple points of view, including that of the murdered man himself, moving between timelines until many skeletons come tumbling out of their closets - set against the dramatic landscape of the country she writes about so vividly.

 Eva Björg Aegisdóttir spins the threads of this story in a way that displays exactly why she is described as the Icelandic Agatha Christie.
-Like the Queen of Crime herself, the plotting is tight as a drum, motives are murky, emotions are twisted, and their are several mysteries to be uncovered in a masterclass of misdirection.
+Like the Queen of Crime herself, the plotting is tight as a drum, motives are murky, emotions are twisted, and there are several mysteries to be uncovered in a masterclass of misdirection.
 Things are never quite as they appear to be at first glance, and neither are the characters.

 The story follows a heart-pounding beat rife with themes about how family dysfunction and covered-up misdeeds lead to consequences that ripple through time to extract a bloody toll on Akranes.
 Each little piece of the puzzle comes together through the separate investigative efforts of Elma, Hörður, and Sævar, while they contend with the highs and lows of their personal lives.
 Diverse testimonies, collected evidence, journals, and hunches about things unsaid drive the investigation, and you are kept on tenterhooks as the investigators follow scattered trails of breadcrumbs, until all the icy blind alleys have been traversed on the way to unexpected truths.